faparicior/FARChromeCryptoTool/readme.md

 This project is a chrome extension that encrypt your passwords using local resources or using a php code acting as a API.

+Additionally, you can select the encrypted text and decrypt directly to the clipboard using the right button.

-Chome extemsion + Server side installation
+Chome extension + Server side installation
 ------------------------------------------

-1) Clone the project
+Step 1: Clone the project
 --------------------

 ```bash
 git clone https://github.com/faparicior/FARChromeCryptoTool.git
 ```

-2) Install the components
+Step 2: Install the components
 -------------------------

 ```bash
 composer install
 ```

-3) Edit the server.conf file and personalize your KEY and TOKEN
+Step 3: Edit the server.conf file and personalize your KEY and TOKEN
 ---------------------------------------------------------------

 KEY = 'test_purposes';
 TOKEN = 'test_token';

-4) Launch a php server instance
+Step 4: Launch a php server instance
 -------------------------------

 ```bash
 php app/console server:run 127.0.0.1:8080
 ```

-5) Install the Chrome extension
+Step 5: Install the Chrome extension
 -------------------------------

 (Place the URL extension here...)

-6) Configure the extension to use the server mode
+Step 6: Configure the extension to use the server mode
 -------------------------------------------------

 - Go to the config screen